Murder of Pamela Werner: Aftermath

 In March 1943 the Japanese removed all the remaining European residents from the Legation Quarter, including Prentice and Werner, and elsewhere in Beijing.
-After being marched to the train station before Chinese residents who were required to watch the spectacle, they were put on a train to the Weixian Internment CampWeixian in Shandong, where they spent the remainder of the war.
+After being marched to the train station before Chinese residents who were required to watch the spectacle, they were put on a train to the Weixian in Shandong, where they spent the remainder of the war.
 According to other survivors of the camp, Werner sometimes confronted Prentice about the killing, although he was not the only person the older man accused.

 The outset of hostilities was even more trying for Dennis.
 Two weeks after Pearl Harbor, the Japanese relieved him of his duties as police chief in the Tianjin concession and imprisoned him, along with other members of the police force, in apparent retribution for his stand against them two years earlier.
 After months of solitary confinement and torture that culminated in Dennis signing a confession in Japanese to unknown alleged crimes, he was freed by the intervention of the Swiss consul and returned to England, where he worked a desk job with the British Army for the remainder of the war.
 Afterwards, he returned to China and took part in the war crimes prosecutions of some of the Japanese officials who had overseen his imprisonment; he returned to England and lived there until his death in 1977.

 Han had been forbidden by his superiors from talking to Werner during the initial investigation, but during a chance encounter with Werner on the street in 1938, he apologised for his failure to resolve the case.
 The following year, Han was forced out of the police by the Japanese for what they felt to be insufficient zeal in investigating an assassination attempt on Wang Kemin, whom they had installed as president of their puppet state.
 After that his fate is unknown.

 In 1945, following the end of the war and the liberation of Weixian, Werner returned to his home in Beijing.
 There he resumed pressing British officials about the case.
 The index of Foreign Office records in The National Archives shows one communication in 1945 that raises the subject of reopening the case, with the possibility of some connection to the Japanese, but the document itself has been weeded so its contents are unknown.
 Beyond that it appears Werner's appeals were unsuccessful.
 Werner remained in Beijing through the end of the Chinese Civil War and the establishment of the People's Republic under Mao in 1949.
 Two years later, he finally returned to England, where he died in 1954.
 Werner's lengthy obituary in The Times noted Pamela's murder in passing, in a short paragraph about his family, which would be the last time the crime was mentioned in any prominent published source for the remainder of the 20th century.
 Pamela and her mother were buried in the English Cemetery, now under the pavement of modern Beijing's Second Ring Road.